jteijema/asreview-google-colab/README.md

 # ASReview on Colab

 With this simple tool you can start an ASReview session on Google Colab.

-In future versions this will support storing ASReview files to Google Drive.
+The project files are stored to the user files.
+If you want to save the project files to your Google Drive or local machine.

 ## How to use